- Should you roll or stretch pizza dough?

 While purists stick to the stretching style calling it more original and authentic, there is absolutely nothing wrong in rolling a pizza either.

-If you follow the proper guidelines, both rolled and stretched pizzas would taste delicious!
+Following the proper guidelines, both rolled and stretched pizzas will taste delicious!

 I have a Tesla Stretch limo